ashiq24/CoDA-NO/README.md

 Our proposed CoDA-NO layer, along with VSPE and normalization, offers, to the best of our knowledge, the first complete transformer architecture for function spaces that can handle data at any resolution and maintains resolution invariance.

-To clarify these motivations for each component and the differences between them and the traditional attention mechanism, we will rewrite the revised manuscript highlighting these points.
+We will rewrite the revised manuscript highlighting these points to clarify the motivations for each component and the differences between them and the traditional attention mechanism.

 > Regarding Fig. 5